 In scenario 2, spouse A separates after COVID-19 when the value of her stock portfolio dropped to $600,000.

 In both instances, spouse A is obligated to pay spouse B one-half of the value of her portfolio by way of an equalization payment.

 In scenario 1, spouse A must pay spouse B $500,000.*

 In scenario 2, spouse A must pay spouse B $300,000.*

-*This example simplifies matters by concentrating on only one asset to the exclusion of all other assets and debts which would normally be accounted for in the equalization of net family property.
+*This example simplifies matters by concentrating on only one asset to the exclusion of all other assets.
+Moreover, debts would normally be accounted for in the equalization of net family property.